takumib/cpsc210-labs/labs/lab6_2/lab6.md

 As always, you can either download your complete lab 6 starter kit on the [releases page](https://github.com/takumib/cpsc210-labs/releases/download/6.0/lab6.tar).
-(https://github.com/Welchd1/cpsc210-labs/tree/master/labs/lab6/src) on GitHub. (here's the command for decompressing the tar file: `tar xvf lab6.tar`)
+(here's the command for decompressing the tar file: `tar xvf lab6.tar`)

 ## Background: void pointers and type casting